Quick Start Guide to Print Your PDF (1 minute read)

 If you have added multiple addresses and want to review them or make changes, click the Recipient dropdown, and select the recipient you want to review or change.
 Click Continue to Purchase to advance.

 If you have a list of recipients stored in a spreadsheet and too many to input manually, our site will accept a CSV file.
 Click "Manage Multiple Addresses (CSV)".
 This will overwrite any of the previous shipping inputs.
-We'll explain this in more detail in a separate post.
 Our site allows you to ship one PDF to many people, or specific PDF's to specific people.
 All in one transaction.

 Clicking this will open a page that includes formatting instructions for your CSV file.